vsattamini/research-assistant-mcp/README.md

 ## Design Decisions
 - **Builder Pattern for LLM Model Class**: Very good at extendability, easy to understand, creates objects that are easy to interact with.
 Also, modular and very favourable to provider-agnostic structure
 - **Provider**: Chose OpenAI as main provider due to cost (using 4.1-nano for most of development) and quality of embeddings.
 Additional bonuss is the presence of tools
-- **Bespoke Orchestration**: Chosen over Langchain and Langgraph due to greater familiarity and easy of understanding.
-Not necessarily better or worse
+- **Bespoke Orchestration**: Chosen over Langchain and Langgraph due to greater control, predictability of behaviour, transparency in how the process is orchestrated and to apply the concepts as a challenge
 - **Chroma for VectorDB**: Simple, easy to use, light and free
 - **Tavily**: Easy solution for web search, POC-friendly free tier
 - **Interface**: Gradio comes mostly ready out-of-the-box and looks good enough.
 Optimized for LLMs and chat from the get-go